CCeph/react-template/README.md

 npm install
 ```

-4. (Recommended) If using VScode, use the suggested VScode workspace settings further below.
-5. (Recommended) If using VScode, install the Prettier, ESLint, and Tailwind CSS Intellisense extensions.

 If you would like to create a local copy of the repo without creating a new repo on github or affecting the original repo, then:

 1. Go to the main folder of the template repo.